KennethTrecy/peratorakka_server/blueprint/specifications.md

    - Started time
 8. A modifier has the following information:
    - Primary ID
-   - Account ID
+   - Debit Account ID
-   - Opposite account ID
+   - Credit account ID
    - Name
    - Description (optional)
-   - Result Side
-   - Debit
-   - Credit
    - Kind (enumeration)
      - Unknown (to represent kinds in later versions in case the user downgraded)
      - Reactive
      - Dependent
      - Manual Input
 9. A reactive modifier has the following special information:
    - Primary ID
    - Modifier ID
    - Event ID
    - Operation
      - Unknown (to represent kinds in later versions in case the user downgraded)
      - Adder
      - Multiplier
      - Value
 10. A dependent modifier should not loop back to themselves to prevent infinite loop.
 It has the following special information:
     - Primary ID